Michigan Knife Law – The Complete Guide (In Plain English)

 • Security guards and other security employees employed by the state

-• Members of the National Guard, US military reserves on active duty or doing a drill
+• Members of the National Guard, US military reserves on active duty or during drills

 • Any organization authorized by the law to receive or buy weapons from the state or country